STS-68: October 7, 1994 (Flight Day 8)

-On Friday, October 7, 1994, at 8 am CDT, STS-68 MCC Status Report # 13 reports: Observations made during the night included the volcano Merapi on the Indonesian island of Java; Duke Forest in North Carolina; the Gulf of St. Lawrence; Sydney, Australia; and the volcano Mt.
+On Friday, October 7, 1994, at 8 am CDT, STS-68 MCC Status Report #13 reported:

+Observations made during the night included the volcano Merapi on the Indonesian island of Java; Duke Forest in North Carolina; the Gulf of St. Lawrence; Sydney, Australia; and the volcano Mt.
 Pinatubo in the Philippines.

 Tom Jones, the payload commander for this second flight of SRL, spent some time this morning explaining the importance of the radar's volcanic studies.
 Demonstrating with three common types of volcanic rock, Jones explained how the radar's various frequencies allow it to map lava and ash flows around volcanoes.
 The work one day may lead to a permanent radar platform in orbit for use in assisting predictions of impending volcanic eruptions and safeguarding people living near active volcanoes.

 Late Thursday, Endeavours astronauts sent down spectacular views of the west coast of California recorded as the shuttle passed about 115 nmi overhead on its 103rd orbit.
 The scenes included the San Joaquin Valley, San Francisco, Monterey Bay, Los Angeles, Vandenberg Air Force Base and San Diego.